Elementor, reCaptcha and the Native Form

 I want to change my placeholder

-1. Custom CSS:
+1. Adjust with Custom CSS:

-2. Filter Placeholder and use an HTML field:
+2. Replace Placeholder with HTML field:

-Now you can add the HTML field in your contact form.
-Add the HTML field (we will use Gravity Forms as an example) as the last field and add the below HTML.
+Add an HTML field as the last field and add the below snippet.
 You can choose to remove the last DIV if you don’t want to link to the cookie policy.
 Custom CSS might be needed to make the text appear as you wish.
 The result is beneath the HTML code:

 4.Remove the integration

-If you don’t want to block reCaptcha remove any placeholder.
-You can always opt to disable reCaptcha as a service under “Integrations”.
-This is not recommended, but it is possible
+If you don’t want to block ReCaptcha, you can always opt to disable Google ReCaptcha as a service under “Complianz -> Integrations”.
+This is not recommended, but it is possible.

-Join 600.000 users and install The Privacy Suite for WordPress locally, automated or fully customized, and access our awesome support if you need any help!
+Join 1M+ users and install The Privacy Suite for WordPress locally, automated or fully customized, and access our awesome support if you need any help!